-WEUP has served as host to Project Discovery, a part of the Huntsville, Ala., anti-poverty program, Project Discovery contributes to the lives of the children by introducing them to industrial and educational enviroments not normally part of their lives.
+WEUP has served as host to Project Discovery, a part of the Huntsville, Ala., anti-poverty program.
+Project Discovery contributes to the lives of the children by introducing them to industrial and educational environments

 The group pictured here is from the Councill Training School and Lincoln School communities, and was accompanied by Mrs. Nina Scott and Mrs. Beatrice Neal of Huntsville.
 WEUP, as host, served the group Double Cola, which has been an advertiser on WEUP since the station began.
 During this time, Double Cola has grown and is still growing--and is a must in the refrigerator of the average family home.
+All products grow when advertised on WEUP.
+Serving Huntsville and surrounding areas from the 1600 spot on the dial.
+SOUL POWER...EVERY